bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 this step we need to discover which of the two copies is currently active on the Seagate Central so that we can modify that one.

-The name of the currently active copy is stored in the flash memory of the Seagate Central using a variable called **current_kernel** .
+The name of the currently active kernel is stored in the flash memory of the Seagate Central using a variable called **current_kernel** .
 When the bootloader program, u-boot, becomes active just after the Seagate Central is switched on, it checks the value of this variable in order